-Note: For NetBackup 8.1, if you installed NetBackup on more than one node in the DB2 cluster, you must perform additional configuration.
+Note: If you installed NetBackup on more than one node in the DB2 cluster, you must perform additional configuration.

-See "Reviewing the auto-discovered mappings in Host Management" on page 38.
+See "Reviewing the auto-discovered mappings in Host Management" on page 41.

 - 5 Choose one of the following:

 - To add another client, click Add.

 - If this client is the last client you want to add, click OK.

 - 6 In the Policy dialog box, click OK.